MattOssachuk/Instacart-repository/README.md

 5) The marketing and sales teams are particularly interested in the different types of customers in their system and how their ordering behaviors differ.
 For example:

-● What’s the distribution among users in regards to their brand loyalty (i.e., how often do they return to Instacart)?
+a) What’s the distribution among users in regards to their brand loyalty (i.e., how often do they return to Instacart)?

-● Are there differences in ordering habits based on a customer’s loyalty status?
+b) Are there differences in ordering habits based on a customer’s loyalty status?
-● Are there differences in ordering habits based on a customer’s region?
+c) Are there differences in ordering habits based on a customer’s region?
-● Is there a connection between age and family status in terms of ordering habits?
+d) Is there a connection between age and family status in terms of ordering habits?

 6) What different classifications does the demographic information suggest?
 Age?
 Income?
 Certain types of goods?
 Family status?